Being able to accept credit card payments is a necessity for any business.

 - Your merchant account provider sends the transaction details, through the card processor, to the customer's card issuer.

 - The customer's card issuer confirms that sufficient funds are available to cover the transaction and contacts the processor, who, in turn, contacts the merchant account with approval.
-Credit card networks like Visa and Mastercard oversee this process of data exchanges, called interchange.
+Credit card networks like Visa and Mastercard oversee this process of data exchange, called interchange.
+Here we have a guide on interchange fees.

 - Your merchant account begins to front your business with the proceeds of the card transaction—minus fees—to your business bank account.